Timing and frequency of chemotherapy sessions

 - Receive instructions on proper handling of bodily fluids, such as urine, stool, vomit, semen and vaginal secretions, as these may contain some of the chemotherapy drugs for the next 48 hours.
 This may simply involve flushing the toilet twice after use.

-Some women feel fine after a chemotherapy session and can return to their regular schedules, but others may feel side effects more quickly.
-You may want to arrange for someone to drive you home afterward, at least for the first few sessions, until you see how you feel afterward.
+Some people feel fine after a chemotherapy session and can return to their schedules, but others may feel side effects more quickly.
+You may want to arrange for someone to drive you home afterward, at least for the first few sessions, until you see how you feel.

 During the course of chemotherapy